danghai/algorithm/Dynamic_Programming/README.md

 the expense of storage space.

 Dynamic programming can be implemented in two ways

 	* Memoization
 	* Tabulation

-1. Memoization: Memoization uses the top-down technique to solve the problem.
+1. `Memoization`: Memoization uses the top-down technique to solve the problem.
 It begin with original problem then breaks it into sub-problems and solve these sub-problems in the same way.

 	In this approach, you assume that you have alread computed all subproblems.
 You typically perform a recursive call (or some iterative equivalent) from the main problem.
 You ensure that the recursive call never recomputes a subproblem because you cache the results, and thus duplicate sub-problem are not recomputed.

-2. Tabulation: Tabulation is the typical Dynamic Programming approach.
+2. `Tabulation`: Tabulation is the typical Dynamic Programming approach.
 Tabulation uses the bottom up approach to solve the problem by solving all related sub-problem first, typically by storing the results in an array.
 Based on the results stored in the array, the solution to the `top` original problem is then computed.